Ashmi11/Habit-tracker-application-using-python/Readme.md

 Installation

-1.Clone the repository to your local machine git clone:  https://github.com/Ashmi11/Habit-tracker-application-using-python
+ 1.Clone the repository to your local machine. git clone:  https://github.com/Ashmi11/Habit-tracker-application-using-python

 2.Navigate to the project directory: